nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 TriggerCopyFunctions | Python 3.7

 ### Role

+Permissions > Create role with basic Lambda permissions > Create Function. &nbsp;

+In the dashboard of the function : Execution Role > View the {...} role > Add Inline policy > JSON > *CopyPaste these permissions*

 This function needs a Role with at least these permissions : (Replace us-west-1 by the region where these functions are deployed)